Robertgreenwood27/bookapp/content/chapter2.md

 *What am I becoming?
 Something more than human?
 Something dangerous?
 And why doesn't that scare me as much as it should?*

 Chirp.
 Another day ends.
 Swipe.
 Click.
-Here we go again.
 But this time, as Arris drove home, his mind buzzed with possibilities.
 The power growing within him whispered of potential, of a world where he was no longer at the mercy of angry callers and demanding bosses.
 And deep in the corners of his mind, a part of him that was still wholly human both thrilled and trembled at the thought.

 The next morning, as Arris walked to his cubicle, he was acutely aware of the atmosphere around him.
 The fluorescent lights seemed to dim slightly as he passed, or was that his imagination?
 Coworkers glanced up as he walked by, their eyes quickly darting away, a subtle tension filling the air.